samharad/zprint/doc/reference.md

 This attempts to recreate the community standards defined in the [community style guide](https://github.com/bbatsov/clojure-style-guide).
-It is an evolving effort -- if you see something that matters to you that differs from the community style guide when using `:style :community`, please create an issue explaining the difference.
+It is an evolving effort -- if you see something that matters to you that differs from the community style guide when using `{:style :community}`, please create an issue explaining the difference.

 #### :extend-nl